Create beautifully unique pergola rafter tails.

 All lines can be drawn with a light 4H pencil for now.

-Next draw the pergola rafter tails shape.
+Next draw the pergola rafter tail design shape.
 Which is made from straight lines only.
 I call this the Outline Template.

 To do this draw over the lines AB and BC using a darker pencil (HB) this time.
 Draw FE and ED in darker pencil (HB).
 Leave AF in 4H pencil.
 Draw a line from C to D very faintly using 4H pencil.
 You may wish to erase all the faint lines now before the third stage except for CD.